-In general, the Language Policy Forum emphasised the need for international networking and exchange of expertise in relation to the CEFR through bodies like ALTE, EALTA) and Eaquals.
+In general, the Language Policy Forum emphasised the need for international networking and exchange of expertise in relation to the CEFR through bodies like ALTE, EALTA and Eaguals.

-communication, networking, mobility and the recognition of courses taken and examinations passed.
-In relation to examinations, the Council's Language Policy Programme has published a Manual for Relating language examinations to the CEFR, now accompanied by a toolkit of accompanying material and a volume of case studies published by Cambridge University Press, together with a Manual for Language Test Development and Examining.
+reference levels, and illustrative descriptors defining aspects of the scheme at the different levels, is intended to provide a common metalanguage for the language education profession in order to facilitate communication, networking, mobility and the recognition of courses taken and examinations passed.
+In relation to examinations, the Council's Language Policy Programme has published a Manual for relating language examinations to the CEFR, now accompanied by a toolkit of accompanying material and a volume of case studies published by Cambridge University Press, together with a Manual for Language Test Development and Examining.
+The Council's ECML has also produced Relating language examinations to the CEFR Highlights from the Manual and provides capacity-building to member states through its RELANG initiative.